dpwiese/flying-notes-vitepress/docs/src/includes/systems/secondary-flight-controls.md

 * Types
   * **Plain Flaps**
+    * Characterized by a hinging a rearward section of an airfoil about a point *within the airfoils contour*
   * **Split Flaps**
     * Creates least change in pitching moment
   * **Slotted Flaps**
+    * Flap is allowed to move rearward when deflected
   * **Fowler Flaps**
     * Produces greatest change in pitching moment
     * Greatest increase in lift with minimal changes in drag